What are my responsibilities related to my employees' SINs?

 Did you know that, in Canada, the Personal Information Protection and Electronic Documents Act sets out ground rules about how private sector organizations may collect, use or disclose personal information?

 - If a new employee does not have a SIN and is eligible to work in Canada, instruct the individual to apply for a SIN at one of our Service Canada Centres... it's fast, simple and secure!
-If the application and identity documents are in order, individuals can get their SIN in one visit and be able to provide you with proof that they applied for it.
+If the application and identity documents are in order, individuals can get their SIN in one visit.

 - If you would like to confirm the SIN of a current or former employee, you need to provide your business number (issued by the Canada Revenue Agency) along with appropriate identification for the company and the employee.
 Please contact Service Canada's Social Insurance Registration Office at 1-800-206-7218 and select Option “3”.
 If calling from outside Canada, dial 1-506-548-7961 (long distance charges apply).